Villagers around a public well in Chad

 A woman casts her vote in the 2016 presidential election in Chad.

-Chad has taken in more than 1.2 million refugees, including more than one million people from Sudan (as at November 2024).
+Chad has taken in more than 1.5 million refugees, including more than 1.3 million people from Sudan (as at April 2026).
 This is putting an additional strain on livelihoods and food supply in the host communities, which have only little resources anyway, and increases the demand for humanitarian aid.
 Moreover, Chad plays an important role for stabilising the entire Sahel region, which is affected by multiple crises and conflicts.
 Chad also plays a significant role in countering Russia’s growing influence in the region.

 Similarly to the approach taken in Mali, Burkina Faso and Niger, the central government of Chad receives no funding under German development cooperation.
 Instead, the funds go to subordinate authorities, municipalities, civil society organisations and international organisations who then use the funding for concrete projects.
 In this way, it can be avoided that the money goes to the wrong people.
 In addition, German development cooperation focuses on efforts that have a direct impact on communities’ livelihoods, for instance by creating new jobs in agriculture for local inhabitants and refugees, promoting climate-smart farming methods or improving water supply.